 - Children 12 years and under are prohibited from entering the clinic;

-- Following screening, all patients and accompanying friend/family member will wait in their car until being notified by call or text when an exam room is ready;
+- Following the screening, all patients and accompanying friend/family member will wait in their car until being notified by call or text when an exam room is ready;

 - Rescheduling of any non-essential clinic appointments or a phone call with an advanced practicing provider instead of an office visit may be offered.

 - Telemedicine appointments are now available with selected physicians for qualifying patients.